 To create a new DataFlow, click on DataFlow or select DataFlow > Create New from the sidebar menu.

-The Composable Designer user interface is made up of five primary areas: the canvas, the module library, the toolbar, the properties panel, and the output and progress panel.
+The Composable Designer user interface is made up of five primary areas: the canvas, the Module Library, the toolbar, the properties panel, and the output and progress panel.

-The canvas area is the main working area for the Composable Designer, where modules are placed and connected to form full DataFlow Applications.
+The canvas area is the main working area for the Composable Designer, where Modules are placed and connected to form full DataFlow Applications.
 Once Modules are placed on the canvas, they can be moved around, resized, and connected with other Modules.

 The canvas is dynamic and large enough for even the most complex DataFlows, but if you find that you need more room, consider encapsulating your DataFlows.

 The Module Library is available on the left side of the canvas, and lists all of the available Composable Modules.
-Users can explore the Module Library by clicking on individual categories or by searching for a specific module name.
-To add a new module to the canvas, simply drag and drop it onto the canvas.
+Users can explore the Module Library by clicking on individual categories or by searching for a specific Module name.
+To add a new Module to the canvas, simply drag and drop it onto the canvas.

-Note that modules may also be added onto the canvas by right-clicking an input or output of an already placed module and selecting a module from the suggestion list.
+Note that Modules may also be added onto the canvas by right-clicking an input or output of an already placed Module and selecting a Module from the suggestion list.

 The Module Library may be collapsed, and expanded, by clicking on the collapse/expand buttons.
 This is a useful feature when users require a larger working area on the canvas and/or when working on a small laptop screen.

 The Composable Designer Toolbar is a group of icons in the top-center of the canvas for commonly-performed DataFlow authoring functions.

 From left to right: